 • Roll into balls, coat in extra coconut if desired and place in the fridge to set

-Note: If your kids don't like coconut on the outside like mine try rolling in Loving Earth Drinking Chocolate!
+Note: If your kids don't like coconut on the outside like mine try rolling in drinking chocolate!
 YUM!

 Recipe From happytummies.com.au - Copyright 2015 Happy Tummies